 LED illumination of gillnets has been used successfully to reduce sea turtle bycatch without reducing target catch.
-Reduction in the incidental capture of seabirds has also been demonstrated.
+Studies evaluating their impact on the incidental capture of seabirds report conflicting results .

 Further evaluation of the efficacy of net illumination on bycatch reduction for different sea turtle species as well as on other taxa, including: examining the effects of light intensity on wavelength sensitivity; the number of lights deployed per net panel; different LED colours (e.g., green versus violet); and environmental conditions (e.g., water visibility, sea surface temperature, lunar light; soak time and duration)..